apple/batch-processing-gateway/docs/GETTING_STARTED.md

     $ sh ./generate-bpg-config.sh

 The script will generate a `bpg-config.yaml`.
 Be aware that this script assumes you have only one K8s cluster, while in production you can have many.

-### Port-forward the PostgreSQL
-Assuming you have PostgreSQL running on 5432 by following the steps above.
-In a separate terminal window run `port-forward.sh`.
-Keep the window open.

-    $ sh ./port-forward.sh

-This will forward the PostgreSQL port 5432 to localhost.

 ### Build and Run